Seeking Alignment

 What are Stonehouse’s typical governance practices post-investment?

-— All of our subsidiaries are independent, autonomously managed, private companies.
+— Our subsidiaries are independent, autonomously managed, private companies.

-We have standard reporting requirements.
-We trust our subsidiary management teams to be transparent with us at all times, ask for support when needed, and continue to drive the ongoing success of the business.
+Of course we take a great interest in the performance (financial and operational) of our businesses, but our culture is to trust our subsidiary management teams to be transparent with us at all times, ask for support when needed, and continue to drive the success of their business.

 Does Stonehouse offer advisory services?